Watch Diacle founder, Adam Vaziri, discuss blockchain regulation.

-There was the coloured coin protocol, Counterparty and Mastercoin (now Omni).
+There was the coloured coin protocol, Counterparty and also Mastercoin, now Omni.

-All of those layers allowed a user to simply create another token and use the existing basic functions of pay, receive and escrow for the new token.
+All those layers allowed a user to simply create another token and use the existing basic functions of pay, receive and escrow, for the new token.

 The tokens that were created by a project were often used as a tool to raise capital for the project.